She's My Kind of Crazy

 "She's My Kind of Crazy" is a song recorded by Canadian country music group Emerson Drive.
 It was released in July 2012 as the first single from their album Roll.
 The song reached the top forty on the Canadian Hot 100.

 Music video

 The music video was directed by David Pichette and premiered in July 2012.
+It features 2012 Miss Arizona USA Erika Frantzve (who is now known as Erika Kirk) as the love interest.

 Chart performance

 "She's My Kind of Crazy" peaked at number 37 on the Canadian Hot 100 for the week of August 18, 2012.